Table of contents

-When Finchley Dog Walker provides our dog sitting/house sitting service to our Clients, we like to do an initial meet and greet with your furry best friend to familiarise and get to know each other.
+When Finchley Dog Walker provides a dog sitting service to our clients, we like to do an initial meet and greet with your furry best friend to familiarise ourselves and get to know each other.

-Many of our clients prefer to drop their keys to their home off to me, especially if I’m taking care of your cat, but can I please ask you to ensure that the keys are in an envelope with your pet’s name and your surname written on the envelope.
-This avoids any confusion and mix up.
+Many of our clients prefer to drop their keys to their homes off to me, especially if I’m taking care of your cat, but can I please ask you to ensure that the keys are in an envelope with your pet’s name and your surname written on the envelope?
+This avoids any confusion and mix-up.

-The booking form covers most of the information we need to know about the care of your furry friend and your house whilst you away.
-However, please ALWAYS double check and confirm your booked dates via email and text to avoid any confusion on either side.
+The booking form covers most of the information we need to know about the care of your furry friend and your House whilst you are away.
+However, please ALWAYS double-check and confirm your booked dates via email and text to avoid any confusion on either side.

-Please also make sure that the following are easily available along with anything else we may need/require during the visit, so that we can provide our VIP care service whilst you are away from home.
+Please also make sure that the following are readily available, along with anything else we may need/require during the visit to provide our VIP care service whilst you are away from home.